Adoption leave in the public service

 If the other adoptive parent is also a public servant or a contract worker, the leave can be divided between you.

-You can benefit from adoption leave whether you are a civil servant trainee or holder.
+You can benefit from adoption leave whether you are a probationary official or a full-time civil servant.

-You can benefit from adoption leave if you are in position of activity or posting.
+You can benefit from adoption leave if you are in position of activity or secondment.

-The length of the adoption leave varies according to the number of adopted children and the number of children already dependent and whether the leave is divided between the two parents.
+The length of the adoption leave varies according to the number of adopted children and the number of children already dependent and whether or not the leave is divided between the two parents.

 Répondez aux questions successives et les réponses s’afficheront automatiquement